siamakrp/CQmvc/README.md

 For example imagine I've defined a Model Called MyModel inside MyModel.php.
 This MyModel uses a helper class Called MyModelHelper.
 I can easily put MyModelHelper inside MyModel.php if and only if MyModel class gets called first in the Controllers or Views or other places otherwise it should be explicitly included.

+Besides that, it can find classes that have namesapces and those namespaces exactly determine where the class is.

+To show how, suppose you have defined a Data Access Object class inside the DLA folder of your project.

+DAL/MYSQL/MyAccessClass.php

+and here is the MyAccessClass.php

+    namespace DAL\MYSQL;

+    class MyAccessClass {}

+Doing so, you don't need to include the DAL/MYSQL/MyAccessClass.php inside your codes ...

 Only one thing before starting the examples, and its about the Views.